Soracom LTE-M Button Setup Guide

 Important!
 The key at the end of the IFTTT URL is your personal key for accessing the webhook.
 Take care to keep this key secret, otherwise an unauthorized person could run your IFTTT applet without your permission.

-Enable and configure Soracom Beam
+Enable and Configure Soracom Beam

 Soracom Beam is a paid service billed according to the number of requests used.
 A free tier is available, which will provide enough requests for thousands of button clicks each month.
 However, if you are planning to deploy a large number of LTE-M Buttons, you might exceed the free tier.